 If a cryptocoin is secure enough that illegal markets are scrambling to use it, it must be doing something other currencies are failing at.

 Monero wasn’t designed as a value storage coin.
 It’s a private digital currency made to be spent.
-Transaction fees have stayed pretty low since its launch, and when you pile in all of the security features the coin deploys by default, you’ve got the perfect platform for a usable currency.
+Fees have stayed low since its launch, between $0.60 and $6.70 per transaction compared to $3.30 to $33.10 for Bitcoin.
+Those are set to get even lower with future milestones, as well.
+When you pile on all of the security features the coin deploys by default, you’ve got the perfect platform for a usable currency.

 With online marketplaces dropping cryptocoins due to price volatility, Monero’s steady value makes it all the more appealing.